video

 Another rhetorical question, why are you ignoring the other colours?
 A command, stop choosing me.

-So this paragraph needs to include the following for text flow.
+So this paragraph needs to include the following for text flow, ambitious vocabulary, simple, compound and complex sentence.

-A sign-off so the reader knows the writing's coming to an end.
+A sign-off so the reader knows the writing's coming to an end, present tense.

-This paragraph also needs to include, and this is really important 'cause we're writing a persuasive letter, persuasive techniques.
+This paragraph also needs to include, and this is really important because we're writing a persuasive letter, persuasive techniques.

 So let's think now about complex sentences.

-So let's look at a main clause and an adverbial clause that express an opinion and reason.
+So let's look at a main clause and adverbial clause that express an opinion and reason.

-And we know that because it starts with the subordinating junction "because" and it doesn't make sense by itself.
+And we know that 'cause it starts with a subordinating junction because, and it doesn't make sense by itself.

-And "because they are feeling neglected" is the reason the writer has that opinion.
+And because they're feeling neglected is the reason the writer has that opinion.

-Let's have a look at this in a sentence.
+Let's have a look at this in sentence.

-"I think you should start to use the other colours because they are feeling neglected."
-So you have your opinion, then you have your subordinating conjunction, and the subordinating conjunction introduces your reason.
+So you have your opinion, then you have your subordinated conjunction and the subordinating conjunction introduces your reason.

 So this is a great example of a complex sentence where you're including a persuasive technique.